zwave-js/node-red-contrib-zwave-js/README.md

 ## Notes on ProprietaryFunc
 The **Data** argument, must ONLY contain the data portion of the request
 As an example, this byte array **[0x01, 0x08, 0x00, 0xF2, 0x51, 0x01, 0x00, 0x05, 0x01, 0x51]**
-disables the LED on the GEN 5 Z-Stick  breaking it down we have:
+disables the LED on the GEN 5 Z-Stick, breaking it down we have:

 0x01 - SOF
 0x08 - Total Length